-Data collected between the transects included: 1) bed elevation; 2) northing and easting (horizontal location); 3) substrate; and 4) cover.
-These parameters were collected at enough points to characterize the bed topography, substrate and cover of the sites.
-We used two techniques to collect the data between the upstream and downstream transects: 1) for areas that were dry or shallow (less than 3 feet or 0.91 meters), bed elevation and horizontal location of individual points were obtained with a total station8, while the cover and substrate were visually assessed by one observer based on a mental average of multiple grains at each point; and 2) in portions of the site with depths greater than 3 feet (0.91 meters), the ADCP was used in concert with the total station to obtain bed elevation and horizontal location.
-Specifically, the ADCP was run across the channel at 50 to 150-foot (15 to 45 m) intervals, with the initial and final horizontal location of each run measured by the total station.
+each point; and 2) in portions of the site with depths greater than three feet, the ADCP was used in concert with the total station to obtain bed elevation and horizontal location.
+Specifically, the ADCP was run across the channel at 50 to 150-foot intervals, with the initial and final horizontal location of each run measured by the total station.
 The WSEL of each ADCP run was measured with the level before starting the run.
 The WSEL of each run was then used together with the depths from the ADCP to determine the bed elevation of each point along the run.
 For sites where there was no U.S. Army Corps of Engineers raw hydroacoustic data upstream of the site, we collected a limited amount of ADCP traverse data upstream of the site to use for the upstream extension or used a one-channel-width artificial extension upstream of the top of the site.

-For the collection of the substrate and cover data on the ADCP traverses for the sites, the initial and final locations of each deep bed elevation traverse were marked with buoys prior to the ADCP traverses.
-The deep substrate and cover data were collected immediately following the completion of the deep bed elevation data collection for a site, with buoys placed prior to the collection of the deep bed data and used during the collection of the deep substrate and cover data.
-For deepwater (generally greater than 10 feet (3.05 meters)) portions of the traverses, the underwater video and hand held laser range finder were then used to determine the substrate and cover along each traverse, so that substrate and cover values could be assigned to each point of the traverse.
-In shallower portions of the traverses, the substrate and cover were assessed by one observer based on the visually-estimated average of multiple grains at each point.
+For the collection of the substrate and cover data on the ADCP traverses for the sites, the initial and final locations of each deep bed elevation traverse were marked with buoys prior to the ACDP traverses.
+The deep substrate and cover data was collected immediately following the completion of the deep bed elevation data collection for a site, with buoys placed prior to the collection of the deep bed data and used during the collection of the deep substrate and cover data.
+For deepwater (generally greater than 10 feet) portions of the traverses, the underwater video and hand held laser range finder were then used to determine the substrate and cover along each traverse, so that substrate and cover values could be assigned to each point of the traverse.
+In shallower portions of the traverses, the substrate and cover were directly visually assessed.

 Velocities at each point measured by the ADCP were used to validate the 2-D model for deep areas within a site.
 To validate the velocities predicted by the 2-D model for shallow areas within a site, depth, velocity, substrate and cover measurements were collected along the right and left banks within each site by wading with a wading rod equipped with a Marsh-McBirney^R model 2000 or a Price AA velocity meter.
 These validation velocities and the velocities measured on the transects described previously were collected at 0.6 of the depth for 20 seconds.
 The horizontal locations and bed elevations were recorded by sighting from the total station to a stadia rod and prism held at each point where depth and velocity were measured.
 A minimum of 25 representative points were measured along the length of each side of the river per site.
-Velocity data collected on the PHABSIM transects in depths of approximately 3 feet (0.91 meters) or less where the ADCP could not be utilized were also used to validate the velocities predicted for shallow areas within the site.
+Velocity data collected on the PHABSIM transects in depths of approximately 3 feet or less where the ADCP could not be utilized were also used to validate the velocities predicted for shallow areas within the site.